-Hummus is a dip/spread that is made from chickpeas.
-In fact, hummus is the Arabic word for chickpea.
+Hummus is a dip/spread that is made from chickpeas and, in fact, hummus is the Arabic word for chickpea.
 You may notice that many hummus recipes call for garbanzo beans, not chickpeas.
 Garbanzo is the Spanish translation of chickpea.
 They are called cece beans in Italy.

-Hummus is one of the oldest foods dating back to ancient Egypt.
-We know that chickpeas were used quite frequently over 7,000 years ago.
+Hummus is one of the oldest foods dating back to ancient Egypt and chickpeas were used quite frequently in that region over 7,000 years ago.
 So, clearly, hummus mostly about the chickpeas.

 If you frequent Middle Eastern restaurants and eat the hummus, you've likely discovered that the taste varies a little from place to place.
-Some recipes have a stronger lemon flavor, others have a more pronounced garlic flavor, and some hummus has a spicy tone.
-When making your own hummus, you have to keep your own tastebuds in mind.
-If a recipe calls for a lot of tahini and you don't like tahini, scale down the amount or simply omit it.
-The fun about Middle Eastern cooking varies often from country to country, town to town and even from family to family.
-Ingredients and amounts aren't set in stone and it's part of the fun to add a little of this and take away that and you still have a culinary masterpiece!
+Some recipes have a stronger lemon flavor, others have a more pronounced garlic flavor, and some are distinctly spicier.
+When making your own hummus, you have to keep your own tastes in mind.
+So, if a recipe calls for a lot of tahini and you don't like tahini, simply scale down the amount or omit it completely.
+Middle Eastern cooking varies often from country to country, town to town and even from family to family.
+Ingredients and amounts aren't set in stone and it's part of the fun to add a little of this, take away a bit of that and still have a culinary masterpiece!

 Serving Hummus as an Appetizer

-Hummus really does make a great alternative to chips and dip.
-Serve one type of hummus or a variety with hot pita bread wedges, pita chips, fresh veggies, or try one of these appetizer ideas with hummus.
+Hummus is the original dip, as it were.
+Serve a variety of different flavors with warm pita bread wedges, pita chips, fresh vegetables, or try one of these appetizer ideas with hummus.

 - 1 tablespoon lemon juice